nikitagorelovreki/reki/packages/api/README.md

-# @cuis/api
+# @reki/api

-REST API controllers and Data Transfer Objects for the CUIS system.
+REST API controllers and Data Transfer Objects for the Reki system.

 ## Overview

-This package provides HTTP endpoints and request/response handling for the CUIS system.
+This package provides HTTP endpoints and request/response handling for the Reki system.
 It implements the presentation layer for REST API access.

 ## Contents